Categorical resolutions and birational geometry of nodal Gushel-Mukai varieties: Categorical Torelli theorem for nodal Gushel-Mukai threefolds

 \section{Categorical Torelli theorem for nodal Gushel-Mukai threefolds}

-The subject of the \emph{Categorical Torelli problem} is a developing area that has attracted a lot of attention.
-It asks if the Kuznetsov component of a Fano variety characterizes its (birational) isomorphism class.
-Many cases, including smooth del Pezzo threefolds, Gushel-Mukai varieties, Enriques surfaces, hypersurfaces in (weighted) projective spaces, have been proved (see \cite{macri:categorical-invarinat-cubic-threefolds, jacovskis2021categorical, lin2025serre, li2021refined, pirozhkov2024categorical, FLZ2024categorical}).
-Recently, the study of categorical Torelli problems has been extended to singular Fano varieties.
+Torelli-type problems are a developing area that has attracted a lot of attention from the algebraic geometry community, and broadly consist in understanding the roles of Hodge strucrtures and derived categories as invariants on several classes of varieties.
+While many counterexamples for several formulations of this problem have been found for Calabi--Yau manifolds \cite{ottemrennemo, borisovcaldararuperry, imouG2, ourpaper_cy3s, mypaper_torelli}, Fano varieties behave very rigidly from the point of view of derived categories.
+Hence, the usual formulation of the \emph{categorical Torelli theorem} for smooth Fano varieties addresses the problem of whether the Kuznetsov component of a Fano variety, instead of the whole derived category, characterizes its (birational) isomorphism class.
+In many cases, including smooth del Pezzo threefolds, Gushel-Mukai varieties, Enriques surfaces, hypersurfaces in (weighted) projective spaces, the answer has been shown to be affirmative \cite{macri:categorical-invarinat-cubic-threefolds, jacovskis2021categorical, lin2025serre, li2021refined, pirozhkov2024categorical, FLZ2024categorical}.
+Recently, the study of categorical Torelli problems has been extended to \emph{singular} Fano varieties.
 In particular, in \cite{FLZ2026categorical}, the authors show the categorical data of a smooth subcategory inside the Kuznetsov component of a 1-nodal non-factorial Fano threefolds characterizes its isomorphism class.
-For nodal factorial Fano threefolds, instead of using the smooth subcategory, which is smaller than the Kuznetsov component, we use the larger one, i.e. the \emph{Categorical resolution of singularities} of it.
+In the present work we address nodal \emph{factorial} Fano threefolds: here, instead of using the smooth subcategory, which is smaller than the Kuznetsov component, we use the larger one, i.e. the \emph{Categorical resolution of singularities}.

 For a 1-nodal cubic threefold $Y_3$, a categorical resolution $\wt{\Kc u}(Y_3)$ contains a semi-orthogonal component as the derived category $D^b(\Gamma_4)$ of a smooth curve $\Gamma_4$ of genus four in $\mathbb{P}^3$, and the complement is an exceptional object(See \cite[Proposition 1.33]{liu2026second}).
 Note that the geometric resolution $\widetilde{Y_3}\cong\mathrm{Bl}_{\Gamma_4}\mathbb{P}^3$.
 This means that $\wt{\Kc u}(Y_3)$ characterizes the isomorphism class of the 1-nodal cubic threefold $Y_3$ by \cite[Section 5.1, Remark 5.1]{huybrechts2023geometry}.
 In the case of 1-nodal Gushel-Mukai threefolds $X_3$ considered in our article, as explained in Theorem~\ref{thm:kuznetsov_component_clifford_component}, a categorical resolution $\wt{\Kc u}(X_3)$ is given by the category $\mathcal{B}_3=D^b(\mathbb{P}^2,\mathcal{C}_3)$.
 As a corollary, we show $\wt{\Kc u}(X_3)$ determines the birational class of $X_3$.
 More precisely, \begin{theorem} (Theorem \ref{main_theorem_Torelli}).
 Let $X_3, X_3'$ be \emph{general} 1-nodal Gushel-Mukai threefolds, assume that there is an equivalence $\Phi:\wt{\Kc u}(X_3)\simeq\wt{\Kc u}(X_3')$, then $X_3\sim X_3'.$ \end{theorem}